Shivank gets his first taste of Royal Enfield’s biggest biking festival – Rider Mania.

 Now, obviously, all of these changes mean that it’s not road-legal.
 So, to experience the thrills of the Himalayan FT 411, one has to take part in closed-circuit events at designated tracks across the country.
 According to RE, these events will run under the banner of ‘Slide School’ at different dirt parks in the country.

 Getting down n’ dirty

-Towards the end of the second lap, I had a massive, massive slide, which resulted in a spectacular spin and, as a result, I crashed quite unceremoniously.
+Towards the end of the second lap, I had a massive slide, which resulted in a spectacular spin that sent me crashing quite unceremoniously.
 I somehow picked my bike up again, only to have another crash in the next lap.
 Saying it was embarrassing would be quite an understatement – I was feeling downright suicidal!
-However, I wasn’t the only one who was busy eating dirt, for most of journos were also on the floor.
-To be honest, it was all about survival than actual racing.
+However, I wasn’t the only one who was busy eating dirt – most journos were also on the floor.
+To be honest, it was more about survival than actual racing.
 The track had absolutely no grip whatsoever – it was like dancing on ice.

-In lap 5, I had another crash – a high-side of sorts, where the bike just threw me off the saddle.
-When I was midway in air, I had a feeling of my spine being snapped!
-I landed heavily on my back, badly hurt.
-At this precise moment, I decided it wasn’t fun anymore and stepped out of the track.
+In lap 5, I had another crash, a highside of sorts – the bike just threw me off the saddle.
+When I was midway in air, I felt the snapping of my spine!
+And the next thing I knew was I was on my back, badly hurt.
+It wasn’t fun anymore!
+So, I stepped out of the track.
 And that was the end of it.

 Did I enjoy it?
 Well, initially I did, until it turned out to be a full crash fest.
 Will I do it again?
 Maybe, but I would certainly prefer an actual dirt track – rather than slush.